-Plecostomus (commonly known as a pleco) are great fish for your family’s aquarium for many reasons.
+Plecostomus are great fish for your family’s aquarium for many reasons.
 First, they are easy to take care of.
-They are not picky and the only thing they require is a lot of water to swim in.
+They’re not picky and the only thing they require is a lot of water to swim in.
 They can save you money by not needing an expensive filter.
-The Plecostomus does not need a fancy filter because they are the filter eating up everything at the bottom of your aquarium.
+The Plecostomus doesn’t need a fancy filter because they are the filter eating up everything at the bottom of your aquarium.
 Third, they are very low maintenance.

-They are not very active and will spend most of their time hanging out at the bottom of the tank.
+They are not very active and will spend most of their time hanging out at the bottom of their tank.
 They have a pleasant disposition.
-For the most part, they are not as aggressive as other types of fish and they do not nip at other fish.
+They are not as aggressive as other types of fish and they don’t nip the fins of other fish.

 A Plecostomus isn’t a fish that many think about when you’re looking to add a new member to your aquarium.
 But they really should be because they are a great fish for even the most experienced aquarium owner.